-After 100 hours “in the air”, it is time of a nice gift to my wing HS 14.
-I phone to Dario Graziani (Grif Italy) for an appointment and I am ready to reach Viterbo, not so far from Rome, for the wing “big revision”.
-During the last 100 hours, I have not found any notable inconveniences.
-Just two details due to the folding rush in the evening.
-Please to remember that we are talking about a wing for nanotrikes that I open and close every time I fly, so about 40 times/year, and since I often fly until the ephemeris, sometimes the closure happens “by heart”.
+After 100 hours “in the air”, it is time of a give a treat to my HS 14 wing.
+I phoned Dario Graziani (Grif Italy) for an appointment and I was ready to go to Viterbo, not so far from Rome, for the wing “big inspection”.
+During the last 100 hours, I have not found any serious issues.
+Just two details due to the de-rig rush in the evening.
+Please remember that we are talking about a wing for nanotrikes that I open and close every time I fly, so about 40 times/year, and since I often fly until the ephemeris, sometimes the de-rig happens “by heart”.
 In short, a folded cable and a very small incision in the leading edge promptly repaired.
-Nothing else, so I was really curious to see what this revision consists of!
+Nothing else, so I was really happy to see the results of this inspection!

 1. fastening lanyards on the wing nose;